mailcmd/pish_ex/README.md

 In this case we use `{systemd.*.pid}` in the second command to expand every row obtained with the first command (more than one process) and get the status of every one of them.

+## TODO

+A lot of testing and trials in various scenarios.
+Sorry, I don't have enough time, I'm happy as long as it works well for what I need it for right now.

 ## Installation